johnta0/locate/USAGE.md

 * is the target server online? (required)
 * is the client request frequency consistent with acceptable usage? (required)

-* is the target server in the same country as the client? (biased)
+> PLANNED(v2): the locate service will bias results to be in the same country as the client.

 The locate service returns up to four results for the requested measurement service.
 The locate service may return fewer results when too few servers are